euler-xyz/euler-price-oracle/README.md

 function getQuotes(uint256 inAmount, address base, address quote) external view returns (uint256 bidOutAmount, uint256 askOutAmount);
 ```

+## Configuration
+- Common configuration flow (`_initializeOracle`, `_getConfig`, `_setConfig`)
+- Unified standard for configurable, upgradeable / immutable
+- Convention to populate inverse path in mappings upon configuration OR NOT ?

 ## Adapters
 An adapter is an EOracle that directly interfaces with an external oracle.
 It validates the received data and casts it to the shared interface.
 An adapter may connect to canonical oracle systems like Chainlink or query external DeFi contracts for exchange rates
 (Uniswap V3, wstETH contract).
 An exception to the rule is the `ConstantOracle` which returns a hard-coded exchange rate but is still regarded as an adapter for consistency.